Government of New Brunswick

 1) What is HPV and the HPV vaccine

-More information on HPV and the vaccine is available here.
+More information on the HPV vaccine is available here.

 2) I have had the HPV vaccine.
 Do I still need to have a Pap test?